 It’s an obsession, really.
 I talk to coworkers and monitor Facebook pages, looking for the best places to see bears.
 We drive unpaved roads and rural neighborhoods at a crawl, perhaps slower than we should, considering that Alaska is a place where people value their privacy.
 We scrutinize creeks where the salmon are starting to run and peer into the forest that lines the roads, hoping to glimpse the round, dark shape of a bear.

-Since the heavy snows last weekend, word-of-mouth had it that moose were out and about in Seward.
-I hadn’t seen one since moving here and was eagerly hoping that my luck would change.
+Since the heavy snows that fell last weekend, word-of-mouth had it that moose were out and about in Seward.
+I hadn’t seen one since moving here and was hoping that my luck would change.
 I wasn’t disappointed.

 Riding on the Denali National Park shuttle in search of wildlife was usually an all-day affair.
 We had plenty of time to meditate on the scenery and get to know our neighbors as the bus lurched along at 10 miles an hour.

 Our contemplations, however, were often interrupted by urgent, single-syllable cries of “Moose!” or “Stop!” that brought the bus to a jolting halt.

 The weather forecast for our time on the Alcan showed nothing but rain.
 For days, it was supposed to rain.
 We were going to miss some of the stunning scenic views that make the Alcan legendary, all because of rain.